Julia Hillner: Career

 Hillner studied for her Staatsexamen and PhD at the University of Bonn.
-She completed her PhD in 2001, which included a one-year visiting doctoral fellowship at the University of Padova (1997-8).
+She completed her PhD in 2001, which included a one-year visiting doctoral fellowship at the University of Padova (1997–8).
 Her revised doctoral thesis was published in 2004 as Jedes Haus ist eine Stadt : Privatimmobilien im spätantiken Rom.

 From 1999 Hillner worked on the Arts and Humanities Research Council project Religion, Dynasty and Patronage in Rome, c.
-440-840 at the University of Manchester.
+440–840 at the University of Manchester.
 She became a teaching fellow in Early Christianity and was a British Academy Postdoctoral Fellow from 2003 to 2008 working on Imprisonment in Late Antiquity: Christian Memory and Social Reality.
 Hillner moved to the University of Sheffield in 2008.

-Hillner's work on imprisonment in late antiquity resulted in her publication Prison, Punishment and Penance in Late Antiquity (Cambridge University Press, 2015) which won an Honorable Mention at the 2016 PROSE Awards.
+Hillner's work on imprisonment in late antiquity resulted in her publication Prison, Punishment and Penance in Late Antiquity (Cambridge University Press, 2015).
+The book was described as 'a wonderful contribution to the field', and it won an Honorable Mention at the 2016 PROSE Awards.

 From 2014 to 2017 Hillner was the Principal Investigator of The Migration of Faith: Clerical Exile in Late Antiquity, an Arts and Humanities Research Council funded project in collaboration with the Digital Humanities Institute at the University of Sheffield, the Faculty of Theology at the University of Halle, the Department of Culture and Society at Aarhus University, the Abteilung Byzanzforschung at the Austrian Academy of Sciences, and the German Historical Institute in London.
 This project examined the banishment of Christian clerics across the Mediterranean during the religious controversies of late antiquity and how this shaped the institution of the Christian church.
 It constructed an online prosopographical database of exiled clerics from a wide variety of source material including contemporary epigraphy, histories, hagiography, and letters.
 The project also resulted in the publication of a number of books and articles on the subject, including an edited volume Clerical Exile in Late Antiquity, the publication of the XVII International Conference on Patristic Studies held at the University of Oxford in 2015.